zjunlp/EasyEdit/README.md

     | **COLING2024 tutorial**| Knowledge Editing for Large Language Models| [Google Drive](https://drive.google.com/file/d/1vFzRYjnzkuZaNdjdIxQwWbEybCY7YqY9/view?usp=sharing)   |
     | VALSE2024 tutorial| Knowledge Mechanism and Editing for Large Language Models| [Google Drive](https://drive.google.com/file/d/19T-InKopH-VHKAtphy9M6H366dXnenQX/view?usp=sharing)   |
     | AAAI2024 tutorial | Knowledge Editing for Large Language Models    | [Google Drive](https://drive.google.com/file/d/1fkTbVeRJSWmU7fBDeNf1OhHEkLSofQde/view?usp=sharing)   |

+- 2024-07-29, The EasyEdit has added a new model editing algorithm [EMMET](https://arxiv.org/abs/2403.14236).which generalizes ROME to the batch setting.
+This essentially allows making batched edits using the ROME loss function.

 - 2024-07-23, We release a new paper: "[Knowledge Mechanisms in Large Language Models: A Survey and Perspective](https://arxiv.org/abs/2407.15017)", which reviews how knowledge is acquired, utilized, and evolves in large language models.
 This survey may provide the fundamental mechanisms for precisely and efficiently manipulating (editing) knowledge in LLMs.

 - 2024-06-04, 🎉🎉 [EasyEdit Paper](https://arxiv.org/abs/2308.07269) has been accepted by the **ACL 2024** System Demonstration Track.